-*** A little bit of a tangent, but interesting: When auditioning to voice [[WesternAnimation/BatmanTheAnimatedSeries the Joker]], he simply reprised his Mozart laugh from when he played the composer on Broadway. [[CaptainObvious It worked]].
+*** A little bit of a tangent, but interesting: When auditioning to voice [[WesternAnimation/BatmanTheAnimatedSeries the Joker]], he simply reprised his Mozart laugh from when he played the composer on Broadway.
+It worked.

 ** KennethBranagh, Tim Curry and Mel Gibson were among those rejected for the part of Mozart.